tcatsl/NodeDrawboard/README.md

 <li>Install Node.js</li>
 <li>Navigate to project directory and run "npm install" in order to install dependencies</li>
 <li>Run index.js using Node.</li>
-<li>Navigate to the specified port of http2 (3332) in your browser and keep the page open for image back-up.
+<li>Navigate to port 3332 in your browser and keep the page open for image back-up.
 Block incoming traffic on this port except from your ip address to prevent image injection.
-<li>Navigate to the specified port of http (3331) in your browser for use of the application.</li>
+<li>Navigate to port 3331 in your browser for use of the application.</li>
 </ol>